glebm/popper_js-rubygem/README.md

 This gem provides [popper.js](https://popper.js.org/) assets as a Ruby gem.

-Out of the box, it works with Sprockets, the Rails asset pipeline.
+Works with Rails out of the box.

 ## Installation